 So, I pulled together a collection of practical tips for getting back on the horse based on my experience as a laid-off job seeker, interview coach, and co-founder of Day One Careers.
 There are no silver bullets here, so take these thoughts as input and peddle your canoe.

 Stay positive because it’s not about you.
 No, seriously.

-If you’ve been affected by the 2022 Big Tech layoffs, It’s easy to think that your job is gone because there’s something wrong with your performance.
+If you’ve been affected by the 2022 Big Tech layoffs, It’s easy to think your job is gone because there’s something wrong with your performance.
 But, in reality, it’s about the CEOs and their decisions.
 Some CEOs, such as Stripe’s Patrick Collison, admitted as much in his internal layoff announcement to the employees.

 The truth is that Big Tech layoffs reverse poor decisions made during the COVID-19 pandemic.
 Companies like Stripe and Amazon over-hired for the pandemic-driven boom in demand that never lasted beyond 2021.
 Others, such as Snap, over-hired to enter new markets quickly (e.g. mini-apps and games) and couldn’t right-size in time.

 Appreciating the reasons for layoffs won’t suddenly get you employed, but it will help you understand that it’s not personal.
 And that’s a critical perspective to have.

 If you’re part of the workforce affected by the Tech layoffs, you’ve probably already posted about it on LinkedIn with an “Open to Work” tag.
 That’s a great way to restart networking, especially if you haven’t done so for a while.
 However, I’d encourage you to take an even more proactive stance to build (or rebuild) your connections.

 Reach out to people you know and ask for job leads or intros.
 Outside the biggest US-based employers like Amazon, Meta, and Google, most jobs aren’t open-posted before they are filled.
 Therefore, the people you know are your best bet for finding a new role.